 In nature, sporozoites are released from ingested oocysts in the gastrointestinal tract.
 This process was induced for our samples in vitro (see Methods).
 We find that E. falciformis sporozoites are defined by a group of genes (cluster 4, Figure 3b and Additional file 5) which are largely specific to E. falciformis, meaning that fewer than expectedorthologues of genes which are abundant in sporozoites are found as gene family members outside of this species (Fisher’s exact test, FET, multiple testing adjusted p-value FDR = 0.002).
 Interestingly, five out of 12 SAG gene transcripts predicted for E. falciformis (Heitlinger et al. 2014) cluster with the mRNAs highly abundant in sporozoites, making them suitable to the name “sporozoite surface antigens” (one original Ef ref).
 SAG proteins are thought to be involved in host cell attachment and invasion, and possibly in induction of immune responses in other apicomplexan species (Mineo and Kasper 1994; Grimwood and Smith 1996; Cowman and Crabb 2006; Carruthers and Boothroyd 2007; Chow et al. 2011).

 In total ten SAGs were detected as differentially abundant in our data, the other five are found in gene clusters 1, 2, 5, 6, and 7, indicating an expression throughout all stages.
-An expression of particular SAGs in stages other than sporozoites has been reported before in E. falciformis The expression of a subset of these mRNAs in sporozoites as an easily accessible lifecycle stage opens for analysis of the function of these genes in E. falciformis.
+An expression of particular SAGs in stages other than sporozoites has been reported before in E. falciformis (the other Ef SAG ref).
+The expression of a subset of these mRNAs in sporozoites as an easily accessible lifecycle stage opens for analysis of the function of these genes in E. falciformis.

 Other proteins which have received attention as important virulence factors in T. gondii (Taylor et al. 2006; Saeij et al. 2007; Fleckenstein et al. 2012) and also some attention in E. tenella (Talevich and Kannan 2013) are rhoptry kinases (RopKs).
 Two out of eight predicted RopKs are highly abundant in sporozoites (EfaB_PLUS_8664.g829 and EfaB_PLUS_15899.g1411 in cluster 4).
 Orthologues in T. gondii, are ROP21 and ROP35.
 In E. tenella sporozoites several RopKs are expressed and have also been shown to be differentially expressed compared to intracellular merozoite stages (Oakes et al. 2013).